The Man of Steel (comics): Impact

 From 1986 until 2003, The Man of Steel was the official Superman origin story.
 The 1998 limited series, Superman for All Seasons added to the story, but did not remove it from continuity.
-Byrne followed the story with three four-issue mini-series that retold and explored the new world of Superman: The World of Krypton (December 1987 - March 1988), The World of Smallville (April - July 1988), and The World of Metropolis (August - November 1988).
+Byrne followed the story with three four-issue mini-series that retold and explored the new world of Superman: The World of Krypton (December 1987 – March 1988), The World of Smallville (April – July 1988), and The World of Metropolis (August – November 1988).
 In addition to these stories, three on-going monthly comics featuring the new Superman's adventures were published by DC Comics.
 Byrne continued his stories in the brand new Superman #1, and continued with Action Comics #584, while Marv Wolfman wrote Adventures of Superman which had been retitled from the original Superman book and began with #424.

 Byrne and Wolfman continued the changes presented in The Man of Steel in these on-going stories.
 Although most of Superman's powers remained unchanged, they did become limited to make him more believable.
 Additionally, he could no longer survive in space indefinitely without an air supply.
 These changes eliminated intergalactic and time travel stories.
 They also wanted to establish Clark Kent as the real person, with Superman being the disguise.
-Clark was no longer "mild-mannered," but became more assertive.
+Clark was no longer "mild-mannered", but became more assertive.
 He worked out to explain his muscular build and had written a "best-selling" novel before becoming a Daily Planet reporter.
-Additionally, most stories of other characters trying to find out Superman's secret identity were eliminated, as it wasn't believed that he had an alter-ego.
+Additionally, most stories of other characters trying to find out Superman's secret identity were eliminated, as it was not believed that he had an alter-ego.
 Byrne also decided to keep Jonathan and Martha alive and well into Clark's adulthood to be important support characters for years.
 He also limited the use of Superman's weakness, Kryptonite.
 He removed all other forms besides the green variety, and made it an extremely rare element that came to Earth in one large rock with Superman's rocket.
 Lex Luthor believed early on that the radiation emanating from Kryptonite was within safe limits for humans, but was proved wrong in later stories.